sherylg343/smarthome/TESTING.md

 It was also tested on a variety of devices - iPhone 5, 8 and 10, 2014 and 2018 iPads,
 and Mac laptop and desktop.
 The following issues were identified:
 Safari: does not recognize reverse as an animation direction, so the fan icon will not rotate counterclockwise.
-Animation speeds are designated by percentage in Safari, rather than by seconds.
-So, fan speed could not be modified by controls either.
-Also, Safari was showing Actual Temp. opaque on all devices, at all times.
+Additionally, Safari is not recognizing changes in fan speed and Safari was showing Actual Temp. opaque on all devices, at all times.
 The footer was not "sticky" in the desktop version of Safari as well.

 Firefox in a desktop browser performed without any problems as did Chrome.